-Based on this approach, reflection, transmission of a multilayer structure including N layers, which considered as substrate SiO2/TiO2 respectively [44].
+Based on this approach, reflection, and transmission of a multilayer structure including N layers, which considered as substrate SiO2/TiO2 respectively [44].
 The properties of a coating depend on the wavelength of light being used; the refractive indices of substrate and coating, the thickness of the coating, and the angle of the incident light samples are highly transparent for laser wavelengths and very suitable as anti-reflective front mirror.
-The optical matrix approach is a method, which is based on matching the electric, and magnetic field strengths of the incident light on the multilayer.
-For interface of antireflection coating, the matrix relation is defined as [44]; we have successfully compared the Macleod Model simulator with theoretical self-developed solution based on the Transmission Matrix (TMM), Matrix Calculating Methods (MCM) and find very good agreement with previous results.
+The optical matrix approach is a method, which is based on matching the electric, and magnetic field strengths of the incident light on the interface of multilayer.
+For n-layer antireflection coating, the matrix relation is defined as [44]; we have successfully compared the Macleod Model simulator with theoretical self-developed solution based on the Transmission Matrix (TMM).
+Matrix Calculating Methods (MCM) and find very good agreement with previous results.